cal-cs184-student/hw-webpages-sp24-noah-ku/homework2.md

 ---
 ## Overview
-This is our second homework which focuses on curves and surfaces.
-We apply the techniques we learned from lecture and use them to edit our 3D models like the teapot and modified  cube.
+This is project focuses on curves and surfaces.

-## Task 1: Bezier Curves with 1D de Casteljau Subdivision
+## Bezier Curves with 1D de Casteljau Subdivision

 The de Casteljau Subdivision Algorithm is a way to smooth out jagged connected lines and create Bézier curves.
 We can use the example of three control points in space, with two lines connecting them all together.
 When we look at the first line, we can use a parameter value t to pick our starting point.
 We put a new point t units away from the first control point and also add a new point